Senate edges toward vote on Biden's $1T infrastructure bill - NewsBreak

 Senate edges toward vote on Biden's $1T infrastructure bill

-WASHINGTON — (AP) — Edging toward a vote, senators are convening for a rare weekend session on the bipartisan infrastructure bill, which could wrap up swiftly with passage of the $1 trillion package or drag out for days by opponents trying to slow President Joe Biden's big priority.
+WASHINGTON — (AP) — Edging toward a vote, senators convened Saturday for a second consecutive weekend session on the bipartisan infrastructure bill, and passage of the $1 trillion package could wrap up quickly or drag on for days if opponents try to slow President Joe Biden's big priority.

-The president nudged senators along from the White House, praising their work so far as a potentially “historic investment” — on par with the building of the transcontinental railroad or interstate highway system — that will bring jobs and modernization to millions of Americans.
+“We can get this done the easy way or the hard way,” Senate Majority Leader Chuck Schumer, D-N.Y., said as the Senate opened.
+He said he would keep senators in session until they finished the bill and sent it to the House.

-“It’s a bill that would end years of gridlock in Washington and create millions of good-paying jobs, put America on a new path to win the race for the economy in the 21st century,” Biden said Friday.
+Vice President Kamala Harris was expected to be on Capitol Hill for afternoon meetings on the legislation, which Biden said offered a potentially “historic investment,” on par with the building of the transcontinental railroad or interstate highway system.

-Saturday's session will launch with a crucial 60-vote hurdle at midday that will determine if the bipartisan alliance between Republicans and Democrats holds on the public works package.
-Ten Republicans would be needed to join all Democrats to advance it past a filibuster; more votes would follow.
+At noon, senators planned to see whether they could reach a crucial 60-vote hurdle that would determine whether the tenuous alliance between Republicans and Democrats could hold on the public works package.
+Ten Republicans would have to join all Democrats to advance the measure past a filibuster; more votes would then follow.

-Called the Infrastructure Investment and Jobs Act, the thick bill is a first part of Biden's infrastructure agenda.
+The Infrastructure Investment and Jobs Act is a first part of Biden's infrastructure agenda.
 It would inject $550 billion of new spending over the next five years on roads, bridges, waterworks, broadband and other projects to virtually every corner of the nation.
-If approved by the Senate, it would next go to the House.

-Republican Sen. Lisa Murkowski said the needs back home in Alaska are obvious — including money for water systems in remote villages without running taps for handwashing during the COVID-19 pandemic.
-But as one of the negotiators, she also wants to demonstrate that lawmakers can reach across the aisle to govern.
+Sen. Lisa Murkowski, R-Alaska, said the needs in her state were obvious — including money for water systems in remote villages without running taps for handwashing during the COVID-19 pandemic.
+But as one of the negotiators, she also wants to demonstrate that lawmakers can unite.

 “I'm really worried that everybody believes that we’re as dysfunctional as we appear to be, and so to prove otherwise, it's kind of important,” she said.
 “The Senate needs some demonstrated acts of bipartisanship.”

-The weekend action comes as Congress is under pressure to make gains on the president's infrastructure priorities — first with the bipartisan bill that's on track for passage as soon as this weekend, and quickly followed by Democrats' more sweeping $3.5 trillion budget blueprint they plan to shoulder on their own.
+The weekend action comes as Congress is under pressure to make gains on the president's infrastructure priorities — first with the bipartisan bill and then Democrats' more sweeping $3.5 trillion budget blueprint they plan to shoulder on their own.

 For some Republicans, that back-to-back voting schedule is what they are trying to delay, hoping to slow or halt what appears to be a forward march by Democrats to make gains on the president's infrastructure goals.